grpc/proposal/A98-SNI-setting-and-SNI-SAN-validation.md

 channel arguments or is put in sub-channel attribute wrapped in a `SslContextProvider`, depending on the language.
-So far the same information has been used for creating the Ssl connection for all the subchannels in the channel so there was a single instance of the provider of this Tls/Ssl context, instantiated by the LB policy and made available as a subchannel attribute to b
+So far the same information has been used for creating the Ssl connection for all the subchannels in the channel so it sufficed to have a single instance of the provider of this Tls/Ssl context, instantiated by the LB policy and set in the ClusterImpl LB policy helper, which then set this provider object as an address attribute of the subchannels created by this helper.

 1.